Shawn Lee (musician)

-Shawn Lee (born 1963) is an American musician, producer, composer and multi-instrumentalist.
+Shawn Lee (born December 28, 1963) is an American musician, producer, composer and multi-instrumentalist.
 He is the co-founder of London-based soft rock duo Young Gun Silver Fox, along with Andy Platts.
 He is known for creating the entire score for the video games Bully and The Getaway.
-His song, "Kiss the Sky", was featured in the Telltale video game Tales from the Borderlands.
+His song, "Kiss the Sky", was featured in the Telltale video game Tales from the Borderlands and is used as the title track in Apple TV's Hijack.

 Career

 Shawn Lee was born to a mother of Lebanese and American Indian ancestry and a father of Irish American ancestry.
 Lee has relocated twice in pursuit of his career.
 He moved to Los Angeles in 1988, where he worked with The Dust Brothers and Jeff Buckley.
 After being in various bands, performing on The Tonight Show, a publishing deal with EMI and touring on Lollapolooza, Lee moved to London, England.
 There he signed a solo record deal with Talkin' Loud.

 This resulted in an album, Discomfort, which was only promo-released in France in 1996.
 In 2000, Lee released Monkey Boy on Wall of Sound Records.
 The album included Lee's song "Happiness", which was later recorded by million-selling British artist Will Young.

 2004 saw the release of album Soul Visa, in Japan only, on Rush Production.
 Soul Visa was later released in 2006 worldwide under the BBE label.
 The album Harmonium was released in 2005 in Japan, again under Rush.

-As Shawn Lee's Ping Pong Orchestra, Lee has released eleven albums on US label Ubiquity Records and one under his own label Silver Fox Records: Music And Rhythm, Moods And Grooves, Voices and Choices, Strings And Things, A Very Ping Pong Christmas: Funky Treats From Santa's bag, Hits The Hits, Miles Of Styles, Under the Sun, Hooked Up Classics, World Of Funk, Reel To Reel, and Techstar.
+As Shawn Lee's Ping Pong Orchestra, Lee has released eleven albums on US label Ubiquity Records and one under his own label Silver Fox Records: Music and Rhythm, Moods and Grooves, Voices and Choices, Strings and Things, A Very Ping Pong Christmas: Funky Treats From Santa's Bag, Hits the Hits, Miles of Styles, Under the Sun, Hooked Up Classics, World of Funk, Reel to Reel, and Techstar.

-Lee's music has appeared in many films such as Ocean's Thirteen, The Break-Up, and Confessions of a Shopaholic, as well as on television series, such as CSI: Miami, S.W.A.T. (serie televisiva 2017), Lost, Desperate Housewives, Nip/Tuck, Ugly Betty, and Eastbound and Down, and the Mack Dawg Productions snowboard movie Picture This.
+Lee's music has appeared in many films such as Ocean's Thirteen, The Break-Up, and Confessions of a Shopaholic, as well as on television series, such as CSI: Miami, S.W.A.T., Lost, Desperate Housewives, Nip/Tuck, Ugly Betty, and Eastbound and Down, and the Mack Dawg Productions snowboard movie Picture This.
 Lee also scored the Rockstar Games video game Bully in 2006.
 Bully was twice nominated for best score from GameSpot (winner) and Spike VGA (Video Game Awards).
-He composed some pieces for The Getaway (video game) before working on Bullys score.
+He composed some pieces for The Getaway before working on Bullys score.